- Reference Number: HEY-207/2021

 Sugary foods and drinks can lead to permanent marks on the teeth or cause tooth decay.
 Any sugary food or drinks should be kept to mealtimes, as snacking on these foods damages the teeth.

-If the teeth are not kept clean, decalcification (please see the section on ‘Complications and Risks’) or tooth decay will occur.
-If the gums are not brushed correctly, they will bleed, or grow over the brace making it hard for the orthodontist to adjust the brace.
+If the teeth are not kept clean, decalcification (please see the section on ‘Complications or risks’) or tooth decay will occur.
+If the oral health is unsatisfactory the gums will bleed, or grow over the brace making it hard for the orthodontist to adjust the brace.

 Tooth brushing should take place after every meal, using fluoride toothpaste.
 Brushing with braces on takes longer and requires extra attention, compared to brushing your teeth without braces.
-You should also use a fluoride mouthwash once a day at a different time to brushing, such as when you come home from school/work.
+You should also use a fluoride mouthwash once a day at a different time to brushing, such as when you come home from school or work.

 You should bring your toothbrush and toothpaste to every appointment and ensure the brace is clean before it is adjusted.